 Maryland offers plenty of bay, ocean, and freshwater fishing opportunities.
 The mountain streams in western Maryland have different species of trout and bass.
 And the Chesapeake Bay boasts over 350 species of fish, as well as oysters.
 And its famous blue crabs.
 Ice fishing in Maryland is popular during the winter months at many of the mountain fishing spots.

 So, among the many fish species you can expect to land in Maryland, you’ll find eel, sturgeon, drum, striped, smallmouth & largemouth bass, common carp of all sizes, channel and blue catfish, gar, larger walleye, flounder, rainbow and brown trout, perch and many more.

 Anyone who’s over the age of 16 must have a valid Maryland fishing license.
+Te license is valid 365 days from the date of the purchase, unless stated otherwise.
 However, there are several different licenses, depending on where you plan on fishing, including:

 So for the full details about regulations and licenses, go to the Maryland Department of Natural Resources website.
 Also, if you want to fish one of the top 10 fishing locations in Maryland, contact one of the many official licensed agents around the state.

 First, it is important to note that you must clean your boat and gear between fishing tips to stop the spread of invasive species.
 But many of Maryland’s parks provide wader wash stations, as well as suitable facilities for cleaning your gear.